-Rare books from the law libraries of the University of Padova
+Rare books from the law libraries of the University of Padua

-These digitised copies of some of the University of Padova’s collection of historic law books have been published in the hope of bringing a number of significant contributions to the legal and philosophical literature put into print between the 16th and 19th centuries to a wider public.
+These digitised copies of some of the University of Padua’s collection of historic law books have been published in the hope of bringing a number of significant contributions to the legal and philosophical literature put into print between the 16th and 19th centuries to a wider public.

 The original volumes, which relate for the most part to the fields of law and philosophy, are held in the libraries of the Department of Private Law and Critique of Law, and the Department of Public, International and Community Law.